slatedocs/slate/source/includes/methods/_transactions.md

 * account - the account id
 * type - the type of the transaction
-* start_date - the ealiest date you want to include transactions from
+* start_date - the earliest date you want to include transactions from
 * end_date - the latest date you want to include transactions